nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 #### Composition

 If \_.chain seems well known and commonly used, fewer may be aware of an underscore hidden gem: compose.
-Compose is as close as we can get to function composition within underbar, by allowing us to returns the composition of a list of functions, where each function consumes the return value of the function that follows.
+Compose is as close as we can get to function composition within underscore, by allowing us to returns the composition of a list of functions, where each function consumes the return value of the function that follows.

 In math terms, composing the functions f(), g(), and h() produces f(g(h())).